Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 Canon's super-telephoto lenses have a secondary IS mode that automatically senses a tripod in use, then attempting to eliminate shutter shock, wind vibration, and other sources of remaining movement.

 While stopping camera motion-induced image blur is image stabilization's primary job, it has another significant benefit, aiding in AF precision.
 The camera's AF system can produce better focus precision if the image it sees is stabilized.
-Canon contends that this is true even with a subject that is in motion, and AF precision is especially critical with the 600mm f/4 combination producing a potentially very shallow depth of field.
+Canon contends that this is true even with a subject that is in motion, and the 600mm f/4 combination producing a potentially very shallow depth of field makes AF precision especially critical.

 The RF and EF version III lenses can be handheld for significant periods, and the image stabilization system in these lenses greatly extends their versatility in that regard.

 We're reviewing another big white Canon super-telephoto lens, so it is time to dig out all of those big superlatives to describe the image quality.
 With the version II lens delivering incredible image quality, there was very little room for improvement with the III, and few would have accepted any decline in image quality despite the weight reduction.
-The RF lens has the same optics as the EF III lens.
+The RF lens has the same optics as the EF III lens, and many of the examples below are from the EF III lens.

 The f/4 aperture is critically important to this lens, as wildlife (and often sports) is most often photographed early and late in the day (low light levels), and action is often involved.
 High ISO settings are often needed to stop this action even at f/4, and with smaller, lighter lens options available with a narrower max aperture available, stopping down should only be needed to gain depth of field.
 Thus, the wide-open image quality is what matters most.

-With a wide-open f/4 aperture, this lens sharp in the center of the frame and impressively sharp in the mid and periphery of the full-frame image circle.
+With a wide-open f/4 aperture, this lens is razor sharp across the entire full-frame image circle.
 Little benefit is seen by stopping the aperture down.

 Our lab sharpness tests tell the story best, but I attempted to create some outdoor comparison examples to share.
 To eliminate variations, outdoor testing requires the stable lighting of a clear sky, and heatwaves are often present when the sky is clear.
 When magnified with a 600mm lens, heatwaves prevent representative results.
 Wind, even light wind, can impact the image quality realized by a large lens such as this, with the narrower angle of view magnifying any vibration.